erstransportes.com.br Listed by lockbit5 Ransomware Group

 The Doxxing and Identity-Chain Implications

 Stolen corporate files rarely stay isolated.
 Attackers combine leaked emails, phone numbers, and addresses with gaming usernames, social-media handles, and public records to build complete identity chains.
-A single credential from this breach can unlock linked accounts across email, banking, and online gaming platforms.
+A single credential from this claimed breach can unlock linked accounts across email, banking, and online gaming platforms.
 Once criminals control one account, they harvest more data and sell or publish the full dossier.
 Gaming accounts belonging to you or your children are especially vulnerable because they often reuse passwords or recovery emails exposed in business breaches, turning a logistics-company incident into widespread doxxing and account takeovers.

 LockBit 5’s Publicly Known Track Record